Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 1. Extra-Virgin Olive Oil

-Extra-virgin olive oil is the absolute first choice among the healthiest cooking oils for many people because it’s cold-pressed, unrefined and loaded with powerful antioxidants that many other variants lose during heavy processing.
-This includes polyphenols, such as oleocanthal, which have been shown to reduce inflammation in the body and support long-term heart health, as explained by the National Institutes of Health.
+Extra-virgin olive oil is often referred to as a superfood among the healthiest cooking oils because it’s cold-pressed, unrefined and naturally high in antioxidants that can be reduced through heavier processing.
+This includes polyphenols, such as oleocanthal, which have been studied for their potential to help reduce inflammation and support heart health, as explained by the National Institutes of Health.

-What really sets extra-virgin olive oil apart as one of the cleanest oils is its high level of oleic acid.
-As noted by WebMD, this monounsaturated fat has been shown to lower LDL cholesterol without compromising HDL levels, which makes it a heart-healthy choice over saturated fats or overly refined vegetable oils.
+What sets extra-virgin olive oil apart as one of the healthiest cooking oils is its high level of oleic acid.
+According to WebMD, this monounsaturated fat has been linked with lower LDL cholesterol while maintaining HDL levels, which makes it a heart-friendly choice compared with saturated fats or highly refined vegetable oils.

 With a moderate smoke point of around 405 degrees Fahrenheit, extra-virgin olive oil is a smart pick for sautéing greens, roasting root vegetables or adding flavor to soups and dips, such as a green goddess dip.
 This healthy oil is also an essential ingredient in focaccia recipes worldwide.
-If you’re comparing options to find the healthiest olive oil, extra-virgin should be in regular rotation when you’re looking into how to start eating healthy.
+If you’re comparing options to find the healthiest olive oil, extra-virgin olive oil can be a good addition when you’re looking into how to start eating healthy.

 Extra-Virgin Olive Oil Nutritional Info (per 1-tablespoon serving)